letloop/letloop/README.md

   <img src="https://raw.githubusercontent.com/letloop/letloop-cli/main/letloop-logo-wide.png" />
 </div>

-A *hyper* Chez Scheme command line tool, with all goodies packed in.
+A Chez Scheme distribution with all goodies packed in.

-## Usage
+## Getting started

+`letloop` comes with a handy command line tool to ease your parenthetical journey.
+Here is a usage summary:

 - `letloop check [--fail-fast] LIBRARY`
 - `letloop compile PROGRAM.SCM A.OUT`